What you need to know about the student loan forgiveness program

-As of Sept.
-29, 2022, the Biden administration says borrowers will not qualify who have older federal student loans now held by private lenders.
+On Sept.
+29, 2022, the Biden administration said borrowers will not qualify who have older federal student loans now held by private lenders.
 These include Federal Family Education Loans (FFEL) or Perkins Loans, which up until Sept.
 29, borrowers were told could be consolidated into a Federal Direct loan to qualify.
 Not anymore.

 Any borrower who consolidated their FFEL or Perkins loans before Sept.
 29 will still qualify and be “grandfathered” in; others appear to be out of luck.